pietroglyph/ftc265/README.md

 There is also a ready-to-use example project [here](https://github.com/pietroglyph/ftc_app/tree/ftc265_template).

 Please note that the above example uses the simple synchronous API.
 There is also a more advanced callback-based API available.

+## Troubleshooting

+### My camera doesn't connect
+If you're getting a "No camera connected" exception then you can try a few things:
+ 1. Connect the camera to a computer running realsense-viewer and make sure that it works there.
+ 2. If you're using a USB hub, make sure to plug the hub in first, power the hub on (if applicable), and then connect the camera.
+ 3. If nothing works then you can open an issue or contact me on Discord (I'm pietroglyph#9445) and send me your app logs.

+### The app hangs when I instantiate a `T265Camera`
+This is likely happening because you haven't granted the correct permissions.
+The easiest way to get a permissions prompt is to uninstall and reinstall the robot controller app.
+After reinstalling you should get a permissions prompt on first run.

+### I'm only getting estimated poses of (0, 0)
+It's possible that you used the wrong overload of `start`.
+If you used the overload of the `start` method that takes a `Consumer<CameraUpdate>` (a camera update callback) then you won't be able to use `getLastRecievedCameraUpdate` unless you use the overload of `start` that takes no parameters.

 ## FAQs